Jason Stanford (actor)

-Stanford started his career in 1977 at age 24 while playing in Love Boat.
+Stanford started his career in 1977 while playing in The Love Boat.
 In the 1980s, he began starring on popular television series like Dallas and Hunter.

 In the 1990s, Stanford started making dubbing voices, such as the movie Highlander III: The Sorcerer and in 2000 the actor became committed to dubbing, performing such parts as the voice of Jerry in Totally Spies and that of Bugs Bunny in Baby Looney Tunes.

-In 2007 Stanford returned to live action with the famous role of Brooks Chambers in the series Hitman, Despite her Killer.
+In 2007, Stanford returned to live action with the famous role of Brooks Chambers in the series Hitman, Despite her Killer.
 In 2008, however, he returned to doubling in Cloudy with a Chance of Meatballs.